 Writers ask me all the time: “Who will want to read my memoir?”
-Recently someone said, ”My memoir is probably of no interest to you or anyone else.
+Recently someone said, ”If I were to write my memoir, it would probably be of no interest to you or anyone else.
 There is no audience for my memoir!”

 Wondering about the available audience for your memoir is legitimate and necessary.
-At the core of most writing is a deep desire to share with others—to reach an audience.
+At the core of the effort most writers commit to is a deep desire to share with others—to reach an audience.
 Certainly this is true of a memoir writer also.

 This is the challenge: stop thinking that no one will want to read your memoir.
-True, I may not be interested in your memoir but someone in this wide world is.
+It may be true that I may not be interested in your memoir, but someone in this wide world certainly is.
 There are some billion people on this planet who read English.
 Surely you will find there will be “an audience for my memoir” among that billion!

 Find your niche

 The name of the game for an unknown memoir writer seeking an audience is niche writing and marketing.

 Let me share a shocking truth: your memoir—and mine—will not appeal to everyone in the world.
 It is likely to appeal only to a small niche group, but given that there are a billion people in the world who read English, the “small” group may be large enough to support you nicely as a writer.
 You, the writer, have to reach them—that is the niche marketing part.